Keto Cottage Cheese Bagels with Almond Flour

 Instructions

-1. Blend the cottage cheese until smooth.
+- Blend the cottage cheese until completely smooth.
+This helps avoid lumps in your dough.

-7. Bake on a prepared baking sheet at 350°F (175°C) for 12-15 minutes or until golden brown.
+- Oven: Place bagels on a parchment-lined baking sheet.
+Bake at 350°F (175°C) for 12-15 minutes, or until golden and firm on top.

 Ingredient Swaps

-• Almond flour can be swapped with coconut flour, but adjust the amount as coconut flour is more absorbent.
+- Almond flour can be swapped with coconut flour, but adjust the amount as coconut flour is more absorbent.

-• Everything but the bagel seasoning can be replaced with your favorite seasoning mix.
+- Everything but the bagel seasoning can be replaced with your favorite seasoning mix.

-• Full-fat cottage cheese can be substituted with Greek yogurt for a different texture.
+- Full-fat cottage cheese can be substituted with Greek yogurt for a different texture.

 Storage

-Store these bagels in an airtight container at room temperature for up to 3 days.
-For longer storage, keep them in the fridge for up to a week or freeze them for up to a month.
+- For longer storage, keep them in the fridge for up to 1 week, or freeze for up to 1 month.

 These Easy High Protein Low Carb Keto Cottage Cheese Bagels are a fantastic addition to your keto recipe collection.
 With simple ingredients and a straightforward process, you can enjoy high-protein bagels that are both delicious and nutritious.
 Whether you’re following the cottage cheese trend or just looking for a new way to boost your protein intake, these bagels are the real deal.

 P.S.
-If you’re craving more savory ideas, don’t miss my 15+ Savory Cottage Cheese Recipes You Have to Try (High Protein) for even more delicious low-carb inspiration!
+If you’re craving more savory ideas, don’t miss my 30+ Savory Cottage Cheese Recipes You Have to Try (High Protein) for even more delicious low-carb inspiration!

 FAQ